techienuru/basic-api/README.md

 ## 🔮 Future Improvements

-- Add `PUT /products/:id` to update a product.
-- Add `DELETE /products/:id` to remove a product.
-- Add validations for request body.
+- Add validation for product fields.
+- Handle error responses with more clarity and consistency.
 - Use `stream` module for large file handling.
 - Persist data with a database like MongoDB or PostgreSQL.